JulianKnodt/nerf_atlas/readme.md

                         Path to JSON file to use for hyper-parameters (default: None)
   --skip-loss SKIP_LOSS
-                        Number of epochs to skip loss for (default: 0)
+                        Number of epochs to skip reporting loss for (default:
+                        0)
+  --msssim-loss         Report ms-ssim loss during testing (default: False) --depth-images        Whether to render depth images (default: False) --normals-from-depth  Render extra normal images from depth (default: False) --depth-query-normal  Render extra normal images from depth (default: False) --not-magma           Do not use magma for depth maps (instead use default)
+                        (default: False)

 meta runner parameters:
   --torchjit            Use torch jit for model (default: False) --train-imgs TRAIN_IMGS
                         # training examples (default: -1)
+  --draw-colormap       Draw a colormap for each view (default: False) --convert-analytic-to-alt
+                        Combine a model with an analytic BRDF with a learned BRDF for alternating optimization (default: False) --clip-gradients CLIP_GRADIENTS
+                        If > 0, clip gradients (default: 0)

 auto encoder parameters:
   --latent-l2-weight LATENT_L2_WEIGHT